Formal GAGA for good moduli spaces: Introduction

-Good moduli space morphisms generalize the notion of good quotients \cite{git} and are moreover a common generalization of tame Artin stacks \cite[Definition 3.1]{AbramovichOV:Tame} and coarse moduli spaces \cite[Theorem 4.10]{FaltingsC:degenerationOfAbelian}. \begin{definition*}[{\cite[Definition 4.1]{Alper:good}}] A quasi-compact and quasi-separated morphism of locally Noetherian algebraic stacks $\phi\colon \X\to \Y$ is a \emph{good moduli space morphism} if \begin{itemize} \item ($\phi$ is \emph{Stein}) the morphism $\O_\Y\to \phi_*\O_\X$ is an isomorphism, and \item ($\phi$ is \emph{cohomologically affine}) the functor $\phi_*\colon \qcoh(\O_\X)\to \qcoh(\O_\Y)$ is exact. \end{itemize} \end{definition*} Any morphism from $\X$ to an algebraic space factors uniquely through such a $\phi$.\footnote{Since algebraic spaces are sheaves in the smooth topology, this property may be checked smooth locally on $\Y$.
-Good moduli space morphisms are stable under base change \cite[Proposition 4.7(i)]{Alper:good}, so we may assume $\Y$ is an algebraic space, in which case the result is \cite[Theorem 6.6]{Alper:good}.} In particular, if there exists a good moduli space morphism $\phi\colon \X\to X$ where $X$ is an algebraic space, then $X$ is determined up to unique isomorphism.
+Good moduli space morphisms are a common generalization of good quotients by linearly reductive group schemes \cite{git} and coarse moduli spaces of tame Artin stacks \cite[Definition 3.1]{AbramovichOV:Tame}. \begin{definition*}[{\cite[Definition 4.1]{Alper:good}}] A quasi-compact and quasi-separated morphism of locally Noetherian algebraic stacks $\phi\colon \X\to \Y$ is a \emph{good moduli space morphism} if \begin{itemize} \item ($\phi$ is \emph{Stein}) the morphism $\O_\Y\to \phi_*\O_\X$ is an isomorphism, and \item ($\phi$ is \emph{cohomologically affine}) the functor $\phi_*\colon \qcoh(\O_\X)\to \qcoh(\O_\Y)$ is exact. \end{itemize} \end{definition*} If $\phi\colon \X \to \Y$ is such a morphism, then any morphism from $\X$ to an algebraic space factors through $\phi$ \cite[Theorem 6.6]{Alper:good}.\footnote{If $\Y$ is an algebraic space then this is \cite[Theorem 6.6]{Alper:good}.
+More generally, since algebraic spaces are sheaves in the smooth topology, this property may be checked smooth locally on $\Y$, and since good moduli space morphisms are stable under base change \cite[Proposition 4.7(i)]{Alper:good}, this follows from the case of $\Y$ an algebraic space.} In particular, if there exists a good moduli space morphism $\phi\colon \X\to X$ where $X$ is an algebraic space, then $X$ is determined up to unique isomorphism.
 In this case, $X$ is said to be \emph{the good moduli space} of $\X$.
 If $\X=[U/G]$, this corresponds to $X$ being a good quotient of $U$ by $G$ in the sense of \cite{git} (e.g.~for a linearly reductive $G$, $[\spec R/G]\to \spec R^G$ is a good moduli space).

 In many respects, good moduli space morphisms behave like proper morphisms.
 They are universally closed \cite[Theorem 4.16(ii)]{Alper:good} and weakly separated \cite[Proposition 2.17]{ASW:weakly-proper}, but since points of $\X$ can have non-proper stabilizer groups, good moduli space morphisms are generally not separated (e.g.~if $G$ is a non-proper group scheme, $BG$ is not separated).
 Pushforward along a good moduli space morphism respects coherence \cite[Theorem 4.16(x)]{Alper:good}.
-The main theorem in this paper continues this philosophy, showing that formal GAGA holds for good moduli space morphisms, at least when the stack has ``enough vector bundles.''
-Recall that a stack is said to have \emph{the resolution property} if every coherent sheaf has a surjection from a vector bundle.